merenlab/merenlab.org/_posts/miscellaneous/2017-11-25-DWH-O-desum-v2.md

 {% capture images %}{{site.url}}/images/miscellaneous/2017-11-25-DWH-O-desum-v2{% endcapture %}

-During the [Deepwater Horizon oil spill](https://en.wikipedia.org/wiki/Deepwater_Horizon_oil_spill) in the Gulf of Mexico in 2010, about half of the leaked oil did not reach the surface and instad formed a 'plume' in deep sea.
-Multiple studies have shown that __microorganisms affiliated to [a single bacterial lineage (within the family Oceanospirillaceae)](https://www.ncbi.nlm.nih.gov/pubmed/20736401) dominated the oil plume soon after this major environmental disaster started__.
+During the [Deepwater Horizon oil spill](https://en.wikipedia.org/wiki/Deepwater_Horizon_oil_spill){:target="_blank"} in the Gulf of Mexico in 2010, about half of the leaked oil did not reach the surface and instad formed a 'plume' in deep sea.
+Multiple studies have shown that __microorganisms affiliated to [a single bacterial lineage (within the family Oceanospirillaceae)](https://www.ncbi.nlm.nih.gov/pubmed/20736401){:target="_blank"} dominated the oil plume soon after this major environmental disaster started__.

-These microorganisms have not been isolated but three large metagenomes have been generated directly from oil plume samples and the surrounding water by [Mason et al. (2012)](http://www.nature.com/ismej/journal/v6/n9/full/ismej201259a.html?foxtrotcallback=true), providing an opportunity to study the genomic content of popualations dominating this environment.
+These microorganisms have not been isolated but three large metagenomes have been generated directly from oil plume samples and the surrounding water by [Mason et al. (2012)](http://www.nature.com/ismej/journal/v6/n9/full/ismej201259a.html?foxtrotcallback=true){:target="_blank"}, providing an opportunity to study the genomic content of popualations dominating this environment.

-Using CLC for metagenomic assembly, and anvi'o for binning and curation, we first characterized a __highly fragmented and incomplete population genome from the co-assembly of these metagenomes [(Eren et al., 2015)](https://peerj.com/articles/1319/).__ We named this 1.07 Mbp long and 58.3% complete population genome DWH Oceanospirillaceae Desum (or DWH O. Desum, with an unknwon genus name), and claimed it represented the most abundant bacterial population in the plume.
+Using CLC for metagenomic assembly, and anvi'o for binning and curation, we first characterized a __highly fragmented and incomplete population genome from the co-assembly of these metagenomes [(Eren et al., 2015)](https://peerj.com/articles/1319/){:target="_blank"}.__ We named this 1.07 Mbp long and 58.3% complete population genome DWH Oceanospirillaceae Desum (or DWH O. Desum, with an unknwon genus name), and claimed it represented the most abundant bacterial population in the plume.

-More recently, DWH O. Desum was at the heart of a [little exchange in PNAS](http://merenlab.org/2017/10/16/reply-to-probst-et-al/), which motivated us to get a better population genome using a newer assembly algorithm, since things have changed a lot since 2015.
+More recently, DWH O. Desum was at the heart of a [little exchange in PNAS](http://merenlab.org/2017/10/16/reply-to-probst-et-al/){:target="_blank"}, which motivated us to get a better population genome using a newer assembly algorithm, since things have changed a lot since 2015.
 After performing both co-assemblies and single assemblies using multiple metagenomic assemblers, we selected one workflow that allowed us to recover a population genome of DWH O. desum with substantially improved quality: __metaSPAdes assembly of the Distal metagenome, followd by binning and curation with anvi'o__.

 The remaining of this blog post will describe our semi-reproducible workflow and general trends of the population genome that once dominated the oil plume.

 {:.notice}
 It is only 'semi-reproducible', becaue it assumes you have the metagenomic short reads from distal, proximal, and control sites published in Mason et al. in your work directory.
 If someone ever needs a fully reproducible version of this workflow, and feel too lazy to download the metagenomes themselves, they should e-mail Meren, and he will make available compressed archives for short reads.

-If you have other things to do, here is the quick summary of what we have:

-**DWH O. desum v2 is 2.81 Mbp long, 97.1% complete, 0% redundant**, the **Average Nucleotide Identity (ANI) between DWH O. desum v1 and v2 is 99.6% over a length of 1.04 Mbp**, which represents almost the entire length of DWH O. Desum v1.
+## Summary and citable DOIs

+You can download a copy of DWH O. desum v2 (a 2.81 Mbp long, 97.1% complete and 0% redundant near-complete population genome), and cite it in your work through this DOI:

+**FASTA file for DWH O. Desum**: [doi:10.6084/m9.figshare.5633344](https://doi.org/10.6084/m9.figshare.5633344){:target="_blank"}

+You can download the anvi'o contigs database and the merged profile database here:

+**Anvi'o files for DWH O. Desum**: [doi:10.6084/m9.figshare.5633347](https://doi.org/10.6084/m9.figshare.5633347){:target="_blank"}

+Contents of the package above is the result of the workflow detailed in the rest of this post.
+It simply gives you acceess to the read recruitment results from three oil spill metagenomes that are used to recover the population genome among other sweets.

 ## Analyzing a metaSPAdes assembly of the Distal metagenome

-We analyzed the metaSPAdes assembly output and the mapped reads altogether using the [metagenomic workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/) of anvi'o v2.4.0 (the entire analysis took about 2 days).
+We analyzed the metaSPAdes assembly output and the mapped reads altogether using the [metagenomic workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/){:target="_blank"} of anvi'o v2.4.0 (the entire analysis took about 2 days).

 What follows is a brief summary of our reproducible workflow.